Kenmore, WA

 You can pay by the term, or in monthly installments.

 We can also arrange for lessons of varying lengths; anything up to 120 minutes is doable.
-If you wish to sign two or more family members up for lessons but are concerned about the total cost, rest easy: After the amount of instruction you purchase reaches 80 minutes, I start applying discounts that make lessons slightly more affordable.
+If you wish to sign two or more family members up for lessons but are concerned about the total cost, rest easy: After the amount of instruction you purchase exceeds 90 minutes, I start applying discounts that make lessons more affordable.

 Absolutely.
 The same base price applies, so a 60-minute lesson runs you $60 and a 30-minute one would be $30, multiplied by the number of weeks in the term.
-I live in Kenmore, on the north end of Finn Hill, near St. Edward's State Park.
+I live near Inglemoor High School.

-My borders are essentially the north Eastside: Highway 520 at the south, Woodinville at the east, Mill Creek at the north, and Lake Forest Park at the west.
+My borders are essentially the north Eastside: Highway 520 at the south, Avondale Road at the east, Bothell at the north, and Lake Forest Park at the west.
 If you live outside this area I will consider lessons at your place depending on the demands of my current schedule.
 Let's make it work for both of us.
 I'd much rather find a way to say yes to you than a reason to say no, and I do presently visit three families outside those borders.

 I can craft lesson plans for children of any age.
-A four-year-old with rudimentary reading skills and a good attention span will learn quite a bit in my loosely structured system.
-I've enjoyed teaching my own boys, who are now 12 and 9, the basics already, on and off since they were 4.
-More on now than off.
+A five-year-old with rudimentary reading skills and a good attention span will learn quite a bit in my loosely structured system.
+However, I strongly suggest waiting until second grade to begin lessons, for two reasons: their literacy skills matter, and it's better if they have already learned receptiveness to adult authority figures outside the home.

 The youngest kids' lessons do tend to focus more on music exploration, general music appreciation, and fun activities than actually learning pieces to perform.